By Andy Burrows

 But just having the critical success factors mapped out isn’t the end of the story for the strategic factbase.
 Having identified where to focus, we then need, for each of the CSFs, to understand the context and everything that may affect them.
 So, whilst we narrowed down our focus onto the CSFs, we then need to talk about market economics, competitive positioning, risks, opportunities, SWOT analysis, and all that good stuff.

-The value driver (or performance driver) tree is just one example of a methodology that works within the BPM Wheel framework that I use.
-We’ve talked about two key elements of that framework - Strategy and Performance Measurement.
+The performance driver tree is just one example of a methodology that works within the business performance management framework that I teach.
+It’s called the BPM Wheel.

 Join our mailing list to receive the latest news and updates on new resources to help you make your Finance role add value in the business you work for